AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/AMLSchemaManager3_0/README.md

 AMLSchemaManager3_0 Class
 =========================
-AutomationML 2.1 APISingleton Class: Schema manager for CAEX-Schema Version 3.0 used in AutomationML
+Singleton Class: Schema manager for CAEX-Schema Version 3.0 used in AutomationML

 Inheritance Hierarchy